• FAQ

 6. When will we take HOPE?

-• It will be on students' schedules in August.
+• It will be on students' schedules in August for either the Fall or Spring semester.

 7. I already took HOPE on FLVS?
 What will I have on my schedule in its place?

-• In the past, students who have already completed HOPE will be in both elective classes (Psychology & Exploring Research).
+• Generally, students who have already completed HOPE will be in both elective classes (Psychology & Exploring Research).

 Fee Payment